elugens/hello-javascript/docs/browser-related-questions/browser-document/attributes-properties.md

 ---

-### Is there a way to style an element using non-standard HTML attributes?
+### Is it possible to style an element with non-standard HTML attributes?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, we can use non-standard HTML attributes to style our elements.
-This can be achieved by acting on the class or id of an element and changing the style via the styles.
-This works for both inline and external style sheets.
-This is a much better way to handle the style based on the state of our element.
+This change may be accomplished by acting on an element's class or id and modifying the styles.
+This approach works for both inline and external style sheets, and this is a much better way to handle the style based on the state of our elements.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />